-The results are presented in the form of a "funding level", this is the ratio of the market value of assets to the assessed cost of members' past service benefits ("liabilities").
+The results are presented in the form of a "funding level".
+The funding level is the ratio of the market value of assets to the assessed cost of members' past service benefits ("liabilities").
+In practice a funding level for each employer has been calculated which is based on their particular circumstances and membership profile.
+The level above is an average position for the Fund as a whole.